Narotam-Mishra/react-native-learning/ReadMe.txt

 # It is better to manage a state variable to control the `disabled` prop value instead of directly assigning `true` or `false`.

 ## Lec 13 - Pressable (4:17)

+# There are times when we need to trigger actions on the press of other elements such as images or text, to address this requirement react native provides a component called `Pressable`.

+# `Pressable` is a wrapper component that detects various stages of press interactions on its defined children.

+# To detect press we will wrap the required component with a `Pressable` component.
+Similar to button component the `Pressable` component accepts the `onPress` prop to handle the press event.

+# If we feel native button component doesn't meet your app's requirements, then we can create a custom button using `Pressable` component

+# We can create a custom button using Pressable.

+# In addition to `onPress`, the Pressable component supports several other events that we can listen to
+- `onPress` is called when a press is activated,
+- `onLongPress` is triggered when a press is held for longer than 500 milliseconds.
+- `onPressOut` is called when the press gester is deactivated

+# After triggering `onPressIn` the user removes their finger triggering `onPressOut` which is followed by `onPress` however if the user keeps their finger pressed for more than 500 milliseconds after `onpressIn`, `onLonPress` is triggered followed by `onpressOut`